CraftAcademyLabs/ca_course/guides/testing-ionic-applications.md

 npm install --save-dev angular2-template-loader html-loader jasmine jasmine-spec-reporter karma karma-chrome-launcher karma-jasmine karma-jasmine-html-reporter karma-sourcemap-loader karma-webpack karma-coverage-istanbul-reporter istanbul-instrumenter-loader null-loader protractor ts-loader ts-node @types/jasmine @types/node ionic-mocks
 ```

-This command adds these modules to the `"devDependencies"`node of your project’s `package.json`file.
+This command adds these modules to the `"devDependencies"` node of your project’s `package.json` file.
 There are quite a few modules here, but the important modules are `karma`, `jasmine` and `protractor`.

-Karma is the module which is our testing environment for unit testing.
-Jasmine is  is the unit testing framework.
-Protractor is the module which is our testing environment for our end-to-end tests.
+* **Karma** is the module which is our testing environment for unit testing.
+* **Jasmine** is the unit testing framework.
+* **Protractor** is the module which is our testing environment for our end-to-end (acceptance) tests.

-The rest of the modules, that we installed with the command above, are utilities that allow this configuration to work.
+The rest of the modules we installed with the command above, are utilities that allow this configuration to work.

 Next thing we need to do is add some scripts to our `package.json`